 - i.
 Lessees are required to prepare and implement a human-bear interaction plan designed to minimize conflicts between bears and humans.
-The plan should include measures to: - A. minimize attraction of bears to facility sites, including garbage and food waste: - B. organize layout of buildings and work areas to minimize interactions between humans and bears such as including the use of electric fencing; - C. warn personnel of bears near or on facilities and the proper actions to take; - D. if authorized, deter bears from the drill site; - E. provide contingencies in the event bears do not leave the site; - F. provide for proper storage and disposal of materials that may be toxic to bears; and - G. document and communicate the sighting of bears onsite or in the immediate area to all shift employees. - ii.
+The plan should include measures to: - A. minimize attraction of bears to facility sites, including garbage and food waste; - B. organize layout of buildings and work areas to minimize interactions between humans and bears such as including the use of electric fencing; - C. warn personnel of bears near or on facilities and the proper actions to take; - D. if authorized, deter bears from the drill site;

+- E. provide contingencies in the event bears do not leave the site; - F. provide for proper storage and disposal of materials that may be toxic to bears; and - G. document and communicate the sighting of bears onsite or in the immediate area to all shift employees. - ii.
 Before commencement of any activities, lessees shall consult with ADF&G to identify the locations of any known brown bear den sites that are occupied in the season of proposed activities.
-Exploration and development activities started between September 20 and May 15may not be conducted within one-half mile of known occupied brown bear dens, unless alternative mitigation measures are approved by ADF&G. A lessee who encounters an occupied brown bear den not previously identified by ADF&G must report it to the Division of Wildlife Conservation, ADF&G, within 24 hours.
-Mobile activities shall avoid such discovered occupied dens by one-half mile unless alternative mitigation measures are approved by DO&G with concurrence from ADF&G. Non-mobile facilities will not be required to relocate. - iii.
-Before commencement of any activities, lessees shall consult with the USFWS to identify the locations of known polar bear den sites.
-Operations must avoid known polar bear dens by 1 mile.
-A lessee who encounters an occupied polar bear den not previously identified by USFWS must report it to the USFWS within 24 hours and subsequently avoid the new den by 1 mile.
-If a polar bear should den within an existing development, off-site activities shall be restricted to minimize disturbance. - e.
-Permanent, staffed facilities must be sited to the extent practicable outside identified brant, white-fronted goose, snow goose, tundra swan, king eider, common eider,

-Steller's eider, spectacled eider, and yellow-billed loon nesting and brood rearing areas.
+Exploration and development activities started between September 20 and May 15 may not be conducted within one-half mile of known occupied brown bear dens, unless alternative mitigation measures are approved by ADF&G. A lessee who encounters an occupied brown bear den not previously identified by ADF&G must report it to the Division of Wildlife Conservation, ADF&G, within 24 hours.
+Mobile activities shall avoid such discovered occupied dens by one-half mile unless alternative mitigation measures are approved by DO&G with concurrence from ADF&G. Non-mobile facilities will not be required to relocate. - f.
+Permanent, staffed facilities must be sited outside identified brant, white-fronted goose, snow goose, tundra swan, king eider, common eider, Steller's eider, spectacled eider, and yellow-billed loon nesting and brood rearing areas, unless the Director approves a proposed alternative. - g.
+Aircraft travel shall remain one-half mile horizontal or 1,000 ft vertical from Dall sheep lambing areas between May 5 and June 20, and mineral licks from May 20 to June 30.
+Human safety will take precedence over flight restrictions. - h.
+Minor ground activity (e.g., surveying, geological hand sampling) and major activity (e.g., seismic testing, construction) shall remain 1⁄4 mi and 1 mi from Dall sheep lambing areas and mineral licks, respectively, during the same time periods as above. - i.
+Major manned facilities (e.g., processing facilities, camps) shall be sited at least one mile from Dall sheep lambing areas and mineral licks. - j.
+Known Dall sheep lambing areas and mineral licks shall be obtained from ADF&G, Division of Wildlife Conservation, Region 3 (Interior Alaska).